-Admission to a PRTF facility requires the West Virginia Medicaid member meet following criteria:
+Admission to a PRTF requires the West Virginia Medicaid member to meet following criteria:

-- 1. West Virginia Medicaid member is under the age of 21 and has a diagnosed DSM IV-TR mental health or a co-occurring mental health and substance abuse condition (42 CFR §456.180).
-A diagnosis of substance abuse alone will not constitute medical necessity for an admission to a PRTF, and, - 2.
-Severe to acute psychiatric symptoms manifested from the qualifying diagnosis or condition.
-The severity of these symptoms contraindicate treatment at a lower level of care safely occurring and, - 3.
-Severe functional impairment due to psychiatric diagnosis, in three or more major life domains (school performance, family relationships, interpersonal relations, communication/thought processes, self-care, and community) is documented.
-Youth's impairments are determined in comparison to same age peers/developmental age, and, - 4.
-Failure in less restrictive levels of care within the past six months, despite active participation in treatment based on clinical pathways addressing their qualifying condition, except as a planned step down from acute care.
-(Clinical pathways are standardized, evidenced-based, multidisciplinary management plans, which identify an appropriate sequence of clinical intervention, time frames, milestones and expected outcomes,) and, - 5.
-Individual demonstrates the ability capacity to positively respond to treatment services.
-Child can participate and process information as evidenced by an appropriate IQ for the program to which they have been admitted unless there is substantial evidence that the IQ score is suppressed due to psychiatric illness.
+- West Virginia Medicaid member is under the age of 21 and has been diagnosed from the most current DSM manual with a mental health or a co-occurring mental health and substance abuse condition (42 CFR §456.180).
+A diagnosis of substance abuse alone will not constitute medical necessity for an admission to a PRTF; and - Severe to acute psychiatric symptoms manifested from the qualifying diagnosis or condition.
+The severity of these symptoms contraindicate treatment at a lower level of care safely occurring; and - Severe functional impairment(s)due to psychiatric diagnosis, in three or more major life domains (school performance, family relationships, interpersonal relations, communication/thought processes, self-care, and community) is documented.
+Youth's impairments are determined in comparison to same age peers/developmental age; and - Failure in less restrictive levels of care within the past six months, despite active participation in treatment based on clinical pathways addressing their qualifying condition, except as a planned step down from acute care (clinical pathways are standardized, evidenced-based, multidisciplinary management plans, which identify an appropriate sequence of clinical intervention, time frames, milestones and expected outcomes); and - Individual demonstrates the ability capacity to positively respond to treatment services.
+Member can participate and process information as evidenced by an interview for the program to which they have been admitted.
+An interview must take place to assess participation ability regardless of intelligence quotient (IQ).